mashrikt/cookiecutter-django-dokku/README.md

 # link postgres service to the app
 dokku postgres:link myproject-database myproject

+# if your're using Celery, you need to setup Redis
 # install the redis plugin
 sudo dokku plugin:install https://github.com/dokku/dokku-redis.git redis